 You can get true ambisonic sound capture with this device from Brahma: a 360 microphone and recorder in one.
 However, it’s out of most folks’ price range – at around $1,000.
 So, what about those who don’t have an extra grand lying around?

 Binaural microphones are much more affordable, and they have a direct application to VR!
 Products like the Hooke Verse can be portable, durable and worn on the head making it a snap to record my sound wherever I am or whatever I’m doing because it’s wireless.
+With binaural recording, you are directly transported into whatever world and wherever you were when you recorded your sounds.
+And that’s basically what VR is doing with sound to make it sound like you are really in the space–they are using their knowledge of sound localization that your very own brain uses to help them place sounds where and when they need to be, so that virtual reality feels just that more real and interactive.

 Thankfully, binaural recordings can be natively converted into VR because companies like Oculus and Samsung already support Quad-Binaural source audio.
 You can use Oculus’ downloadable SDK, or use an app called Milk VR for use on the Samsung VR.